What Happens After a DUI Arrest in Colorado

 This affidavit is a yellow paper, and it will inform a defendant that their privilege to operate a motor vehicle in Colorado has been revoked.
 The revocation will become effective 7-days after the revocation was issued.
 Police will take a defendant’s license and that paper will operate as their license during the 7-day period.

 The hearing is only focused on a defendant’s privilege to drive.
+This is separate from the criminal case and is just one part of the Colorado DUI court process.
 It feels like a trial, but it is significantly different.
 For example, the burden of proof is a preponderance of the evidence standard.
 This means it’ll be easier for the state to establish the alleged facts.

 If a defendant refuses to do the test, they will also have their driving privileges revoked and need to undergo the process.
 A blood draw will delay the issuance of the revocation.
 The state will need time to process blood test.
 If the blood test results in a BAC over .08, a defendant will have their license revoked.